Reading some security related RSS feeds, I've came upon an interesting article about the new Vista security model.

 Her conclussions are clear: "Microsoft did a good job with securing Vista".

-Update: Joanna has posted again, after reading Mark Russinovich's last post, and now things have turned to "Vista Security Model - A big joke?".
+Update: Joanna has posted again, after reading Mark Russinovich's last post, and now things have turned to "Vista Security Model - More secure?".
 After reading both posts, Mark's one frightens a bit, because in order to maintain compatibility there are possible flaws (which don't means they're actual security holes) with the elevation of processes and Protected Mode IE 7.
 He concludes that we can take advantage of ILs to add an additional layer of security, but by no means it's a perfect one.